 Red light therapy is taking the health industry by storm.
-I've seen first hand the benefits of shining red light on my body from my Joovv device.
+I've seen first hand the benefits of shining red light and near-infrared light on my body from my Red Light Therapy device.

 But what about red light on the brain?

-So what is the best way to get this therapeutic light onto the brain?
-By using the Vielight red light therapy headset.
+So what is the best way to get this therapeutic light into the brain?
+By using the red light therapy headset from Vielight.

-In this article I'm going to explain what the Vielight is, how it works and then review the Vielight itself.
+In this article, I'm going to explain what Vielight is, how it works and then review Vielight itself.
 I've been using it off and on for many months now, so I will be sharing my insights below.

 Vielight is a company that makes wearable photobiomodulation devices to enhance cognitive function and general wellness.

-These devices shine therapeutic light (light in the red and near-infrared range) into the brain either through the skull or via the nasal passage (or both, some of the Vielight products use both modulaties - I'll cover this in more detail later).
+These devices shine therapeutic light in both the red and near-infrared (NIR) range into the brain either through the skull or via the nasal passage or both.
+Some of the products made by Vielight use both modalities.
+(I'll cover this in more detail later).

 The team from Vielight put it simply: